 When you get an ant bite, run home (or somewhere indoors) and grab a soap bar.
 It doesn’t have to be antibacterial – in fact, evidence suggests antibacterial soap isn’t all it’s cracked up to be – but that’s another issue altogether.

-A bar of soap, any soap
+- A bar of soap

 - Gently press and rub the soap into the affected skin spot/s.
 This ensures a protective coating over the irritated skin area impeding the effects of the harmful bacteria as well as destroying those on the surface of the skin that would otherwise move into the deeper skin layers through cuts and wounds.